Retailer Licensing Information

 Conditional licenses are valid for one (1) year from the date they are issued and cannot be renewed.

-To request a conditional license in conjunction with your request to transfer ownership of an existing license, you must complete form LCC-3021, or for a new Specially Designated Merchant license you must complete form LCC-3022.
+To request a conditional license in conjunction with your request to transfer ownership of an existing license you would complete form LCC-103, for a conditional license in conjunction with your request to transfer of ownership and location of an existing on-premises retailer license or Specially Designated Merchant license you would complete form LCC-103a, or for a new Specially Designated Merchant license you would complete form LCC-104.
 You must pay a $300.00 conditional license fee, provide Proof of Financial Responsibility (liability insurance), and provide a copy of an executed property document, in addition to the documents you submitted for the license transfer request or new Specially Designated Merchant license.

 In cities, incorporated villages, or townships, only one (1) Specially Designated Distributor (SDD) license shall be issued by the Commission for every 3,000 of population, or fraction thereof.
-The quota requirement may be waived at the discretion of the commission if there is no Specially Designated Distributor licensee within 2 miles, measured along the nearest traffic route, of the applicant (MCL 436.1533).
+The quota requirement may be waived at the discretion of the Commission if there is no Specially Designated Distributor licensee within 2 miles of the applicant's proposed location, measured along the nearest traffic route (MCL 436.1533).

 In cities, incorporated villages, or townships, only (1) public on-premises license (A-Hotel, B-Hotel, Class C, or Tavern license) shall be issued by the Commission for every 1,500 of population, or major fraction thereof (MCL 436.1531).